frack113/sigma_redcanaryco/md/tests/7d40bc58-94c7-4fbb-88d9-ebce9fcdb60c.md

 [back](../index.md)

-Cover by sigma :x:
+Find sigma rule :x:

 # Attack: Indicator Blocking

 An adversary may attempt to block indicators or events typically captured by sensors from being gathered and analyzed.
 This could include maliciously redirecting (Citation: Microsoft Lamin Sept 2017) or even disabling host-based sensors, such as Event Tracing for Windows (ETW),(Citation: Microsoft About Event Tracing 2018) by tampering settings that control the collection and flow of event telemetry.
 (Citation: Medium Event Tracing Tampering 2018) These settings may be stored on the system in configuration files and/or in the Registry as well as being accessible via administrative utilities such as [PowerShell](https://attack.mitre.org/techniques/T1059/001) or [Windows Management Instrumentation](https://attack.mitre.org/techniques/T1047).

 ETW interruption can be achieved multiple ways, however most directly by defining conditions using the [PowerShell](https://attack.mitre.org/techniques/T1059/001) <code>Set-EtwTraceProvider</code> cmdlet or by interfacing directly with the Registry to make alterations.